BrocksiNet/bootstrap-css-variable-transformer/docs/development.md

   - [ ] Add more comprehensive test suite
 - [x] Add documentation and examples (Initial Version)
 - [ ] Create GitHub Actions workflow for CI/CD
-- [ ] Generate default mappings:
+- [x] Generate default mappings: *(Functionality exists in `extract-variables.ts`)*
-  - [ ] Create tool to extract Bootstrap variables from CSS files (Consider if needed or use external tool)
+  - [x] Create tool to extract Bootstrap variables from CSS files (Consider if needed or use external tool)
-  - [ ] Add command for generating default-mapping.json file from Bootstrap CSS (Consider if needed)
+  - [x] Add command for generating default-mapping.json file from Bootstrap CSS (Consider if needed)